SyamimMusa/Sliq-Clinic-Ai-Agent-Privacy-Policy/README.md

 ***In Short:*** _We may share information in specific situations described in this section and/or with the following third parties.

-We may need to share your personal information in the following situations:
+<a id="why-we-share-personal-information"></a>We may need to share your personal information in the following situations:

 * **Business Transfers**.
 We may share or transfer your information in connection with, or during negotiations of, any merger, sale of company assets, financing, or acquisition of all or a portion of our business to another company.